 When Emily returned to Britain she was treated harshly by the authorities and newspapers.
 The government accused her of threatening Britain’s war effort.
 Lord Kitchener (later famous as the face on First World War recruitment posters) called her “that bloody woman”.
 The Government set up its own investigation into conditions in its concentration camps.

-Emily tried to return to South African in 1901, but was not allowed to enter the country.
+Emily tried to return to South Africa in 1901, but was not allowed to enter the country.
 However, she did return several times after the war to continue helping the Boer women and children.
 She also publicly opposed the First World War, asking for peace.

 In later life Emily was made an Honorary Citizen of South Africa.
 Money was raised for her by the Boer people, which she used to buy a house in St Ives, Cornwall.
 She died in 1926.